johnvuko/JTCalendar/README.md

 The call to `reloadAppearance` is expensive, `reloadAppearance` is call by `setMenuMonthsView` and `setContentView`.

-For better performance define the appearance just after instanciate `JTCalendar`.
+For better performance, define the appearance right after you instantiate `JTCalendar`.

 BAD example:
 ```objective-c